robconery/prototoot/README.md

 4. Document your journey

 ## 🏢 The Chinook Story
-You're the new data architect at Chinook, a growing company that needs to move customer data from their Postgres database to S3 for analytics.
+You're the new data architect at Chinook, a growing company that needs to move customer data from their SQLite database to S3 for analytics.
 Your mission: build a bulletproof data pipeline using modern tools!

 ## 📅 Your 7-Day Adventure